jheyman/blog/pages/VisioAutoCompute/index.md

 	myShape.Cells("Prop.myPropName").Result
 	myShape.Cells("Prop.myPropName").Formula = "xyz"

-**Note**: the `Cells` accessor takes a string parameter (the name of the target cell), while the `CellSRC` accessor takes the section/row number of the target cell as input.<br><br>
+**Note**: the `Cells` accessor takes a string parameter (the name of the target cell), while the `CellSRC` accessor takes the section/row number of the target cell as input.<br>

 **Note**: for several properties in the Visio object model, two accessors are accessible: `<PropertyName>` and `<PropertyName>U`.
-The version with the appended "U" allows to access the property via the Universal name, that is localization-independent, while the version without the U uses the localized name.<br><br>
+The version with the appended "U" allows to access the property via the Universal name, that is localization-independent, while the version without the U uses the localized name.<br>

 **Note**: a Cell's result value is stored as a string in parameter ResultStr, and its last parameter allows to specify how to cast this string into a specific unit/type of value.
-Available Visio **Units** are defined [here](https://msdn.microsoft.com/en-us/library/office/ff769148.aspx).<br><br>
+Available Visio **Units** are defined [here](https://msdn.microsoft.com/en-us/library/office/ff769148.aspx).<br>

 **Note**: Since Formula property is a string, sometime the syntax can get weird to actually use a string inside a formula.
 To avoid having to use confusing triple quotes, and easier way is to use `CHR(34)`, as in e.g.: